A simple beginner’s multi purpose robot platform

 Pre-written software examples for the Arduino IDE will be available together with any special libraries that might be necessary.
 The intention is to provide all the basic building blocks that will allow someone to construct a working robot that can be modified to run in a particular contest.
 There may be complete, working contest code examples but they will be intended to illustrate how things work and are very unlikely to be a direct short-cut to making a contest-winning robot.
 Instead, they will be designed as a starting point for higher performance entries.

 If the Arduino IDE is not for you, then there are other programming choices to suit you.
-(None of these have been tried by UKMARS)
+(Note that not all of these have been tried by UKMARS)

 • FlashForth http://flashforth.com/ is a Forth stamp system implemented on the Microchip 8-bit PIC18F and 16-bit PIC24, 30, 33 and the Atmel Atmega microcontroller families.
 See also https://playground.arduino.cc/CommonTopics/ForthOnArduino/ for other options relating to Forth.